 Almost every feeder needs a baffle.
 When you buy a feeder, get a baffle for it.
 Consider it part of the expense of the feeder because if you have squirrels you are going to need it.

-A hanging feeder almost always needs a well-designed baffle above the feeder that is wide enough that a squirrel can’t get around it to get down to the feeder.
-If you hang the feeder from a shepherd’s hook pole, you’ll usually instead need a barrel squirrel or raccoon baffle that attaches to the pole below the level of the feeders so that the squirrel can’t climb up the pole to get to the feeder.
+A hanging feeder usually needs a well-designed baffle above the feeder.
+The baffle needs to be wide enough that a squirrel can’t get around it to get down to the feeder.
+A feeder hung on a shepherd’s hook pole instead needs a barrel squirrel or raccoon baffle that attaches to the pole below feeder level.
+This ensures that the squirrel can’t climb up the pole to get to the feeder.

-The only feeders I’ve never had to baffle in my yard have been four tube feeders hanging from tree branches that are full of only nyjer seed.
+The only feeders I’ve never had to baffle are four nyjer seed tube feeders hanging from tree branches.
 As far as I can tell, my local squirrels don’t eat nyjer.
-Keep in mind though that if you mix anything else in with the nyjer – like sunflower hearts for example – you’ll need to baffle it because the squirrels will be happy to attack your feeder to get the seeds they like from the mix.
+Keep in mind that if you mix anything else with the nyjer – sunflower hearts for example – you’ll need a baffle.
+Squirrels will be happy to attack your feeder to get the seeds they like from the mix.

 2) Adjust the Feeder or the Hooks

 You might also be able to tweak a feeder’s position slightly by adjusting the hook it hangs from.
-For example, I have some of my feeders hanging on a dual shepherd’s hook pole where you can adjust which direction the hooks face.
+For example, some of my feeders hang on a dual shepherd’s hook pole where you can adjust which way the hooks face.
 Sometimes moving the hook to a different orientation will put the feeder out of reach of the squirrel.

 If you’ve baffled your feeder but find that a squirrel is jumping from a nearby branch, consider whether you could trim or cut off the branch to remove the squirrel’s jumping off point.
 Keep in mind that squirrels typically can jump eight to ten feet.
 They might also drop from a greater distance from a branch high above if there is a decent landing spot for them.

-Don’t be surprised if a branch that wasn’t a problem last year has grown out enough that it too close to the feeder this year.
-This is one of those cases where something that has been working for a while suddenly becomes a problem and you need to consider making an adjustment by either cutting the branch or moving the feeder.
+Don’t be surprised if a branch that wasn’t a problem last year has grown too close to the feeder this year.
+This is a case where something that has been working suddenly becomes a problem.
+You need to consider either cutting the branch or moving the feeder.

 4) Move Other Jumping Points

 Watch to see if squirrels are jumping from other spots nearby.
-Keeping that eight to ten foot jumping distance in mind, you might need to move other objects out of that zone to keep squirrels off the feeder.
-It might be a bench or a bird bath or a decorative statue you have in the the yard.
-Think of the area around the feeder in a three dimensional bubble and try to keep that area clear of squirrel launching points.
+It might be a bench or a bird bath or a decorative statue.
+Move objects out of the eight to ten foot jumping zone to keep squirrels off the feeder.
+Think of the area around the feeder in a three dimensional bubble.
+Try to keep that area clear of squirrel launching points.

 5) Move the Feeder

 Sometimes the best solution is to move the feeder.
-While a feeder under a shady tree can be lovely and the tree branches surrounding it can be attractive to birds, sometimes those same branches are just too good an access point for squirrels and you may not want to cut off one or more of the branches.
-Or your feeder might be within jumping distance of something else that you can’t move, like your porch railing or garage roof.
+While a feeder under a shady tree can be lovely and the tree branches surrounding it can be attractive to birds, sometimes those same branches are just too good an access point for squirrels and you may not want to cut branches.
+Or your feeder might be within jumping distance of something else you can’t move, like your porch railing or garage roof.
 If squirrels are jumping from something you can’t move, then you probably will need to move the feeder.

 6) Put the Feeder on a Pole

-While I do have a few feeders hanging from tree branches, I’ve found that some types of feeders really need to be placed on a pole out of squirrel jumping range.
-In my yard, if you put a platform feeder or hopper style feeder under a tree branch, you are essentially offering a squirrel buffet so these feeders instead go on poles.
+While I do have a few feeders hanging from tree branches, I’ve found that some types of feeders really need to be on a pole out of squirrel jumping range.
+In my yard, if you put a platform feeder or hopper style feeder under a tree branch, you are essentially offering a squirrel buffet.
+So these feeders instead go on poles.

 I also put my globe and cage type feeders on poles to keep squirrels from jumping on them and tipping the seed out.
-And I’ve finally gotten to the point where all of my suet feeders are hanging from shepherd’s hooks on poles.
+And I’ve finally gotten to the point where all of my suet feeders are on shepherd’s hook poles.

-If you do put a feeder on a pole, make sure you use a properly positioned barrel baffle on the pole itself and that the pole is placed outside of squirrel jumping range (8 to 10 feet typically.)
+If you do put a feeder on a pole, make sure to use a properly positioned barrel baffle on the pole itself.
+Place the pole outside of squirrel jumping range (8 to 10 feet typically.)

 7) Get a Different Feeder

 If you have baffled your feeder and for whatever reason, can’t move the feeder to another location, consider whether a different feeder would work better in that spot.
-Buying a different feeder can be expensive of course, but the right feeder in the right location can also save you a lot of money on birdseed (that doesn’t wind up in a squirrel’s belly) so can be worth it.
+Buying a different feeder might be expensive, but the right feeder in the right location can save you a lot of money on birdseed (that doesn’t wind up in a squirrel’s belly) so can be worth it.

 8) Use a Different Seed or Suet

-Our local squirrels are not fans of the hot pepper type of commercial suet and will typically shun it most of the year, but in the middle of the winter they will eat even that if they are hungry enough.
+My local squirrels are not fans of the hot pepper type of commercial suet.
+They typically shun it most of the year, but in mid-winter they will eat it if they are hungry enough.

 9) Feed the Squirrels

-Another alternative approach is to set up a feeding station for the squirrels at a distance from the bird feeders to keep them busy over there instead of in your feeders.
-I did this for several years, by hanging an old bird feeder that was not squirrel proof right against a small tree’s main trunk where the squirrels could easily get into it.
+Another alternative approach is to set up a feeding station for squirrels at a distance from the bird feeders.
+This keeps them busy over there instead of in your feeders.
+I did this for several years, by hanging an old bird feeder that was not squirrel proof right against a small tree’s main trunk where they could easily get into it.
 I filled it with black oil sunflower seed bought in bulk, which was cheaper than the safflower seed and hulled sunflower hearts I was using in my bird feeders.
 I also experimented with some squirrel foods as well.

 I have mixed feelings about this approach.
-I found that it reduced the pressure on the bird feeders because the squirrels were mostly happy to go with this easiest to get into feeder, but I was still paying to feed the squirrels and I think the easy food source may actually have increased the number of squirrels in my yard.
-Once I finally got my regular bird feeders set up to keep squirrels out, I stopped feeding the squirrels (beginning in the summer months) and that’s worked better for me.
+It reduced the pressure on the bird feeders because the squirrels were mostly happy to go with this easiest to get into feeder.
+But I was still paying to feed squirrels.
+I also think the easy food source increased the number of squirrels in my yard.
+Once I got my bird feeders set up to keep squirrels out, I stopped feeding squirrels (beginning in the summer.)
+That’s worked better for me.
 But lots of people really enjoy squirrel antics and find feeding them to be fun.